Christmas is just around the corner and a well-deserved holiday beckons!

 As well as saving yourself some cash, you’ll be doing the planet a solid by reducing your environmental footprint over the holiday period, a time that often sees rubbish bins overflowing with waste.

 On December 26, it’s easy to be drawn into the hysteria of “rock bottom prices” and “never to be repeated savings”.
-Each year Australians spend nearly $3 billion at the Boxing Day sales.
+Each year Australians spend nearly $3 billion on Boxing Day sales.

 However, recent “ground-breaking research” shows that consumers can actually save themselves more money by avoiding sales altogether and spending Boxing Day relaxing with family and friends!
 Save yourself the hustle of yet another day of shopping and head into the New Year with more money in your bank account.